hackutd/hackutd-tech-guide/docs/Workshops/Hackathon 101/index.md

 ---
-title: Hackathon 101 Read-along
+title: Hackathon 101
-slug: hackathon101-read-along
+slug: hackathon-101
+sidebar_position: 1
 ---

 ## What is a Hackathon?